sarihammad/authlens/README.md

 - Redaction in the extension reduces privacy risk but can obscure some diagnostics.
 - Analyzer is isolated in C++ for performance and auditability, but adds an extra step.

+## Privacy and permissions

+Default posture:
+- Allowlist mode is enabled by default and capture is disabled until the user configures domains.
+- Host permissions remain broad to support dynamic allowlisting; onboarding makes this explicit.

+Permission justification:
+- `webRequest` + `webNavigation`: observe redirects and headers for auth flows.
+- `tabs` + `storage`: per-tab trace state in session storage.
+- `downloads`: export redacted traces on demand.

 ## Security and privacy

 Threat model (tool-level):